pohor/xmas_app/README.md

 - [Devise](https://github.com/heartcombo/devise) to manage users
 - [Letter Opener](https://github.com/ryanb/letter_opener) for managing emails in development.
 For production the config is set to use Sendgrid.
 - [Link Thumbnailer](https://github.com/gottfrois/link_thumbnailer) for fetching images from urls

+##### Production mailer

+The app is configured to use Sendgrid to send emails in production.
+Use the .env-example to create your .env file with Sendgrid API key.